symfony/symfony-docs/cookbook/doctrine/common_extensions.rst

 #.
 Use the `StofDoctrineExtensionsBundle`_, which integrates the above library.

 #.
 Implement this services directly by following the documentation for integration
-   with Symfony2: `Install Gedmo Doctrine2 extensions in Symfony2`_
+   with Symfony: `Install Gedmo Doctrine2 extensions in Symfony2`_

 .. _`DoctrineExtensions`: https://github.com/Atlantic18/DoctrineExtensions
 .. _`StofDoctrineExtensionsBundle`: https://github.com/stof/StofDoctrineExtensionsBundle